 Clerk of the Board Gladys Coil

-Karita Prescott, deputy clerk of the board
+Karita Prescott, Deputy Clerk of the Board

 Karita Prescott has been with the County of Napa since March 1998.
-Her responsibilities include managing the Board of Supervisors agenda and agenda packets; serving as alternate clerk for Board meetings; coordinating public hearing notifications; processing appeals; and acting as secretary for the Board of Equalization responsible for administrative details of assessment appeals.
+Her responsibilities include managing the Board of Supervisors agenda and agenda packets; serving as alternate clerk for Board meetings; coordinating public hearing notifications; processing appeals and acting as secretary for the Board of Equalization responsible for administrative details of assessment appeals.

 Araceli Flores, administrative support technician (se habla Español)

-Steve Hackett, Safety officer
+Steve Hackett, Safety Officer

-Kevin Twohey, Emergency Services officer
+Kevin Twohey, Emergency Services Officer

 Kevin has been the Emergency Services Officer in the Emergency Services Division of the County Executive Office since May 2010.
 His career in Emergency Services began with the St. Helena Fire Department, where he retired as Chief in January 2010.

-Larry Florin is the director of housing for the County, and is responsible for the Affordable Housing Programs, including the farmworker housing centers and the Affordable Housing Fund.
+Larry Florin is the Director of Housing for the County and is responsible for the Affordable Housing Programs, including the farmworker housing centers and the Affordable Housing Fund.
 He also manages the Special Projects Fund and government relations.
-He manages the legislative agenda as well as relations with the County's cities and town.
+He manages the legislative agenda, as well as relations with the County's cities and town.

 Mr. Florin joined the County in 2009 following a varied career in both the public and private sectors.
-He served as the executive director of the Treasure Island Development Authority and as deputy director of the San Francisco Redevelopment Agency.
-He also served as the director of Intergovernmental Affairs for the City of San Francisco and chief of staff to the president of the Board of Supervisors.
-He was a division president for Lennar Urban, a national public homebuilding company, and started his own development company, Mariposa Property.
+He served as the Executive Director of the Treasure Island Development Authority and as Deputy Director of the San Francisco Redevelopment Agency.
+He also served as the Director of Intergovernmental Affairs for the City of San Francisco and Chief of Staff to the President of the Board of Supervisors.
+He was a division president for Lennar Urban, a national public homebuilding company and started his own development company, Mariposa Property.

-Nancy Johnson, Housing and Community Development program manager
+Nancy Johnson, Housing and Community Development Program Manager

-Nancy McDonnell, Staff Services Analyst II
+Carlos Solorio, Staff Services Analyst II

-Michael Karath, staff assistant to the Board of Supervisors
+Michael Karath, Staff Assistant to the Board of Supervisors

-Barbara Otis joined Napa County in February 2009.
+Barbara Otis has been with Napa County in February 2009.
 She has more than 20 years of training and organizational development experience.
-In addition, she holds a Bachelor’s degree in Business Management from Dominican University and a Master’s degree in Organizational Development from the University of San Francisco.
+In addition, she holds a Bachelor’s degree in Business Management from Dominican University and a Master's degree in Organizational Development from the University of San Francisco.
 Barbara is a member of BAODN (Bay Area Organizational Development Network), OD Network (National Organizational Development Network), ASTD (American Standards for Training and Development), ASQ (American Standards for Quality) and the Commonwealth Club of San Francisco (Speakers Bureau).